chesterheng/resume/resume.md

 #### Training Instructor

-- Delivered Data visualization, Software engineering, Database, Machine learning and Data warehouse courses for CACIB.
-Awarded an average evaluation grade of 4.5/5 for all training.
+- Delivered training in Data visualization, Software engineering, Database, Machine learning, and Data warehouse courses for CACIB and received an average evaluation grade of 4.5/5.
-- Delivered React JS course for NetAssist.
-Awarded an average evaluation grade of 8/9 for all React JS training.
+- Conducted React JS training sessions for NetAssist and received an average evaluation grade of 8/9.

 ### Esri Singapore, Web Developer, Technical Trainer, Course Developer, Apr 2016 – Sep 2018